-MyCare Ohio
+Your MyCare Ohio Ombudsman

 MyCare Ohio is a managed care program for Ohioans who receive both Medicare and Medicaid benefits.
 The program is administered by the Ohio Department of Medicaid (ODM).
-We have a MyCare ombudsman dedicated to answering your questions and helping you navigate this program in Southwest Ohio.
-Find MyCare Ohio information for your county.

 Learn more about the MyCare Ohio Ombudsman role and hear from caregivers who have worked with LeVon to resolve concerns in these brief videos on our YouTube channel.